 For some context, Mr. Freeze has attempted to take over and/or freeze all of Gotham a couple of times in the comics.
 On one such occasion, from the 2017-2018 miniseries Batman: White Knight, Mr. Freeze builds a massive freeze cannon under a lighthouse in Gotham City.
 Harley Quinn (using the name Neo-Joker) finds the cannon and takes it over, freezing Gotham entirely and leaving Mr. Freeze and Batgirl to team up to fix the mess.
 It's unlikely we'll see any sort of partnership between any of the heroes and villains, but nothing's out of the question just yet.

-There's drop-in Gotham Knights co-op
+Gotham Knights has drop-in, drop-out co-op

 You can play Gotham Knights offline and entirely solo

 Despite speculation that Gotham Knights would wind up being a live service game where you need a constant internet connection, Warner Bros. has confirmed that you can play through the full campaign offline and by yourself.